cockroachdb/docs/cockroachcloud/managing-cmek.md

             }
         }
         ```
-1. Send the request as a `PATCH` to the cluster endpoint:
+1. Send the payload as a `PATCH` request to the cluster endpoint:

     {% include_cached copy-clipboard.html %}
     ~~~shell